kollective-networks/kltv.kombine/readme.md

 If you plan to debug your build scripts (yes, they can be debugged) you may require a Dotnet debugger.
 Refer to your IDE/environement about requirements to support debug the language (C#) and how to use it.
 Since there is a bug in the Dotnet debugger(s) that may impact you (regarding to debug a single file executable) we provide the unpacked versions as well so, if required, you can grab them here for [Windows](https://github.com/kollective-networks/kltv.kombine/releases/latest/download/kombine.debug.win.zip), [Linux](https://github.com/kollective-networks/kltv.kombine/releases/latest/download/kombine.debug.lnx.tar.gz) and [Mac OSX](https://github.com/kollective-networks/kltv.kombine/releases/latest/download/kombine.debug.osx.tar.gz)

-Anyway, If you use [Visual Studio Code](https://code.visualstudio.com), take a look into the .vscode folder in the project since you can check it there about the launch/debug configurations for C#.
+Take a look into the "examples.debug" project as an example about how to debug inside Visual Studio (is a makefile project that just launch the Kombine tool to execute the example scripts with the managed debugger attached)

 ## Usage